 STS National Database

 The STS National Database was established in 1989 as an initiative for quality improvement and patient safety among cardiothoracic surgeons.
 There are three components to the STS National Database, each focusing on a different area of cardiothoracic surgery—Adult Cardiac, General Thoracic, and Congenital Heart Surgery, with the availability of Anesthesiology participation within the Congenital Heart Surgery Database.
 The Database has grown exponentially over the years, both in terms of participation and stature.
+Learn more in the STS National Database Brochure.

 The component Databases provide opportunities for quality improvement to their participants.
 The Society has developed quality performance measures in all three sub-specialties of surgery, and these measures have either been endorsed or are in the process of being considered for endorsement by the National Quality Forum.
 By collecting outcomes data for submission to the STS National Database, surgeons are committing to improving the quality of care that their cardiothoracic surgery patients receive.